Table of Contents

 What is fifth disease?

-Fifth disease is a mild viral infection that is more common in children.
-It is caused by human parvovirus B19.
-The medical name for fifth disease is erythema infectiosum.
-It is called fifth disease because it was fifth on a list of illnesses that caused rashes in children in the past.
-The others included measles, rubella (German measles), chicken pox, scarlet fever, and roseola.
+Fifth disease is a mild viral infection caused by human parvovirus B19.
+It’s more common in children than adults.
+It’s called fifth disease because it was fifth on a list of illnesses that caused rashes in children in the past.
 Fifth disease is sometimes called “slapped cheek disease.”
 The illness’s bright red rash on the face looks like the child has been slapped.

 About half of people get fifth disease sometime during childhood or their teens.
-Once you’ve had fifth disease, you will not be at risk of getting it again.
+Once you’ve had it, you are unlikely to be at risk of getting it again.

 Symptoms of fifth disease